gauru07/Trading_analysis_website/README.md

 # Financial Analyzer

+> Note- So, I just discovered this that, I have hosted the website on render.com, so I think the server, gets slow when not used, so I would request you , wait for 30 sec-45 sec, if the website is not responding, then it will show you the results, Thanks 😅

 The Financial Analyzer is a tool designed to analyze trade history data.
 It takes a document containing trade history with specific columns and provides various insights and metrics related to the trades.
 This documentation provides an in-depth explanation of the project, its functionalities, and the underlying code.